collective/collective.logbook/README.rst

 http://localhost:8080/Plone/error_log/showEntry?id=1237283091.10.529903983894

-If you are lucky, you will find the error.
-If not, then maybe number of occured errors might have exceeded the number of exceptions to keep or you are on the wrong instance in case you run a Zope cluster setup with a ZEO server or maybe the Zope instance was restarted in between which causes a reset of all logged errors.
+If you are lucky, you will find the error by this number for further investigation.
+If not, then maybe number of occured errors have exceeded the number of exceptions to keep, or you are on the wrong Zope instance if you run a cluster setup with a ZEO server, or maybe the Zope instance was restarted in between, which caused a reset of all logged errors.

 Not really smooth this behaviour.

-Wouldn't it be better to have a *nice frontend* where you can paste the error number to a field and search for it?
+Would it not be better to have a *nice frontend* where you can paste the error number to a field and search for it?
 Keep all logged error messages *persistent*, also when Zope restarts?
 Keep only *unique errors* and not a thousand times the same Error?
 Get an *email notification* when a new, unique